Hiking in search of the Lucky Bean tree, Bwindi

 Nkuringo walking Safari Bwindi Uganda

-Bwindi Impenetrable Forest derives its name from the Mubwindi swamp in the eastern part of the Forest; its full name being Mubwindi Nyamukari, named after a young woman who was ‘damped’ (drowned) by her father in the swamp.
+Bwindi Impenetrable Forest derives its name from the Mubwindi Swamp in the eastern part of the Forest; its full name being Mubwindi Nyamukari, named after a young woman who was ‘damped’ (drowned) by her father in the swamp.
 This was one of three local stories we heard of young women being drowned in swamps or waterfalls.
 Verdict: this was not the best place in the world for a girl to be born.
-In every story, it was the young woman who copped it every time while the man got away Scott free.
+In every story, it was the young woman who copped it every time while the man got away unscathed.

 Nkuringo walking Safari Bwindi Uganda